Why Use PL/SQL?

 Bryn Llewellyn, Distinguished Product Manager, Oracle Corporation

 Large software systems must be built from modules.
 A module hides its implementation behind an interface that exposes its functionality.
 This is computer science’s most famous principle.
-For applications built on Oracle Database, this is the persistence module.
-The tables, and the SQL statements that manipulate them, are the implementation details.
-You express the interface with PL/SQL.
-Followers of this principle are happy with the correctness, maintainability, security, and performance of their applications.
-Ironically, customers in the NoPlsql camp suffer in each of these areas.
+For applications that use an Oracle Database, the database is the persistence module.
+The tables and the SQL statements that manipulate them are the implementation details.
+The interface is expressed with PL/SQL.
+Developers and users of applications built this way are happy with their correctness, maintainability, security, and performance.
+But when developers follow the NoPlsql paradigm, their applications have problems in each of these areas and users suffer.
 This session provides PL/SQL devotees with unassailable arguments to defend their beliefs against attacks from skeptics.
 Skeptics who attend will see the light.

 Bryn Llewellyn has worked in the software field for more than 35 years.
 He joined Oracle UK in 1990 at the European Development Center to work on the Oracle Designer team, transferred to the Oracle Text team and then into consulting as the text specialist for Europe.
 He relocated to Redwood Shores in 1996 to join the Oracle Text Technical Marketing Group.
 He has been the product manager for PL/SQL since 2001.
 In 2005, he became responsible, additionally, for edition-based redefinition (EBR), the Oracle Database capability that supports online application upgrade.